Salutary neglect

 In American history, salutary neglect was the 18th-century policy of the British Crown of avoiding the strict enforcement of parliamentary laws, especially trade laws, as long as British colonies remained loyal to the government and contributed to the economic growth of their parent country, England and then, after the Acts of Union 1707, Great Britain.
 The term was first used in 1775 by Edmund Burke.

 Until the late 17th century, mercantilist ideas were gaining force in England and giving general shape to trade policy through a series of Navigation Acts.
-After the collapse of the centralized Dominion of New England in 1689 to 1763, salutary neglect was in effect, Britain then began to try to enforce stricter rules and more direct management, which eventually led to the American Revolutionary War.
+From the collapse of the centralized Dominion of New England in 1689 to 1763, salutary neglect was in effect.
+Afterwards, Britain began to try to enforce stricter rules and more direct management, which included the disallowment of laws to go into effect that were passed in colonial legislatures.
+This eventually led to the American Revolutionary War.

 Origins

 The colonies had a certain level of autonomy early on.
 During the establishment of the Dominion of New England, which was implemented in part to enforce the Navigation Acts, administration was centralized, and the colonies were presided over by the very unpopular Edmund Andros.
 After the Glorious Revolution, the 1689 Boston revolt, and the removal of Andros, the colonies could return to an informal state of local ruling bodies insulated by certain boundaries from England.
 The policy was later formalised by Robert Walpole after he took the position of Lord Commissioner of the Treasury in 1721 and worked with Thomas Pelham-Holles, 1st Duke of Newcastle.
-In an effort to increase tax income, Walpole relaxen the enforcement of trade laws and decreased regulations on the grounds that “if no restrictions were placed on the colonies, they would flourish”.
+In an effort to increase tax income, Walpole relaxed the enforcement of trade laws and decreased regulations on the grounds that "if no restrictions were placed on the colonies, they would flourish".

 Walpole did not believe in enforcing the Navigation Acts, which had been established under Oliver Cromwell and Charles II and required goods traded between Britain and its colonies to be carried on English ships as part of the larger economic strategy of mercantilism.

 The policy went unnamed until the term was coined in Edmund Burke's "Speech on Conciliation with America," which was given in the House of Commons on March 22 1775.
 The speech praised the governance of the British America, which, "through a wise and salutary neglect," had achieved great commercial success: